Skip to content

 In Clover's Payments Report:

-- A Gift Card sale (e.g. €50.00) appears as a non-revenue item.
+• A gift card sale (e.g. €50.00) appears as a non-revenue item.

-- Gross Revenue includes the Gift Card amount.
+• Gross Revenue includes the gift card amount.

-- Net Revenue excludes the Gift Card amount.
+• Net Revenue excludes the gift card amount.

-If Gross Revenue is €1,896.27 and a €50.00 Gift Card is sold, Net Revenue would be €1,846.27.
+For example: if Gross Revenue is €1,896.27 and a €50.00 gift card is sold, Net Revenue would be €1,846.27.
+The €50.00 difference represents the non-revenue gift card sale.

 Accounting Treatment

-Gift Card sales are considered an outstanding liability, not revenue.
+Gift card sales are considered an outstanding liability, not revenue.
+They only become revenue when:

-- The Gift Card is redeemed, and
+• The gift card is redeemed, and

-- The value is exchanged for goods or services.
+• The value is exchanged for goods or services.

 Unredeemed Gift Cards

-The treatment of long-standing unredeemed Gift Card balances is a business decision.
-It is recommended that you consult your accountant or financial advisor for guidance on when and how to recognise this as revenue.
+In some cases, a gift card may never be redeemed.
+The treatment of long-standing unredeemed gift card balances is a business decision.
+We recommend you consult your accountant or financial advisor for guidance on when and how to recognise this as revenue.